-You can quickly switch between workspaces by hovering over your profile image and clicking on the workspace where you wish to switch.
-To create a new workspace, go to Workspaces (from the sidebar).
+You can quickly switch between workspaces by clicking on the workspace name in the topbar (next to the notification bell), and choose another workspace.
 You can also switch workspaces in all the apps.

 Keep in mind that all the time you track in one workspace will not be available in the other workspaces.
-Each workspace is a self-contained account.
-If you'd like to transfer entries between your workspaces you can learn how here.
+Each workspace is a self-contained account (but you can transfer entries between workspaces).

 Grouping and ungrouping time entries #